 Queers Built This is our project about queer inventiveness and DIY culture then, now, and tomorrow.
-This article originally appeared on VICE US.

 Whether we're creating, sustaining, or defying the culture, queer people have always turned to our own bodies as the most potent tools in our arsenal to affect change.
 This is because queerness—whether it’s a queerness of sexual attraction, or a queerness of gender identity and expression—starts with accepting the truth of the queer body.